powerpellet1077/banana/README.md

 ``banana -k clear -s cb``

-For reference, the keys and userhashes are stored in ``banana.json`` within the user's appdata/roaming folder.
-Because of this, this is why this program only (officially) supports windows at the moment, feel free to change/fix this in a pr.
+For reference, the keys and userhashes are stored in ``banana.json`` within the user's appdata/roaming folder on windows, otherwise it will be in the user's .config folder on linux.

 once the userhash is declared, the program will automatically use it for that service.
 To actually upload a file, use the -f flag and declare a path (absolute or relative)